lore-platform/lore-platform/README.md

 8. Click the 'Create Pull Request' button
 9. Wait for Izzy to review you code
    - You might need to make changes if she asks for some
-10. After Izzy approves you code, go back to your pull request page
+10. After Izzy approves your code, go back to your pull request page
 11. Find the 'Merge pull request' button and click the down arrow on the right
 12. Click the 'Squash and merge' option
-    - This will turn all of you commits into one big commit
+    - This will turn all of your commits into one big commit
 13. Click the button again
-14. In the popup, make sure the title is correct - delete the '(#)' and a number next it
+14. In the popup, make sure the title is correct
 15. Leave the description as it is - it is just a list of the commits you made
+16. Well done!
+It has merged with the main branch!
+Finally, click the 'Delete branch' button.

 ### Branch Naming Conventions